-Hundreds in Tri-Cities protest Washington mandates on masks, COVID vaccines
+Hundreds in Tri-Cities, Olympia protest Washington mandates on masks, COVID vaccines

 What began as about 40 people at a “Freedom of Choice” demonstration outside the Benton Franklin Health District in the afternoon grew to several hundred people waving signs at the school district offices by Wednesday evening.

+In Olympia, protesters arrived at the Capitol on Wednesday with signs that read “No jab,” “Unmask our kids” and “Liberty over tyranny.”
+A few hundred protesters had rallied against vaccine mandates at the Capitol campus on Friday, followed by a smaller crowd Monday.

-But state schools Superintendent Chris Reykdal said during the news conference in Olympia, “This is the best way to keep schools open.”
+But, state schools Superintendent Chris Reykdal said during Wednesday’s news conference in Olympia, “This is the best way to keep schools open.”

 “Our goal here is safety first and foremost and retaining the opening of our schools and keeping them open,” he said.